-Very few buildings have disabled access, and even international chain hotels often don't have proper facilities.
+Very few buildings have disabled access, and even international chain hotels may not have fully accessible facilities.

 Pavements are riddled with potholes, loose manholes, parked motorcycles and all sorts of street life, and are very rarely level for long until the next set of steps.
 Even the able bodied walk on roads rather than negotiate the hassle of the pavement (sidewalk).

-Public transport is difficult; cars with a driver can be hired readily at cheap rates.
-Guides are easily found in tourist areas, and though not usual practice, they could be hired as helpers if needed.
+Public transport is entirely inaccessible for wheelchair users.
+Cars with a driver can be hired readily at cheap rates, but wheelchair-accessible vehicles can only be arranged through specialist accessible tour operators.
+Guides are easily found in tourist areas, and though not usual practice, they could be hired as helpers (eg as wheelchair-pushers) if needed.

-Bali, with its wide range of tourist services and facilities, is the most favourable destination for travellers with disabilities, although this does not mean it is easy.
+Bali, with its wide range of tourist services and facilities, is the favoured destination for travellers with disabilities since it’s much easier to find suitable amenities and adapted accommodation.

 Download Lonely Planet's free Accessible Travel guides from http://lptravel.to/AccessibleTravel.